 - Knowledge dissemination costs

 Personnel costs are not normally covered by this award.

 The doctoral research dissertation grants program will be administered through the Office of Research & External Relations, LSBFON, using the grant administration guidelines of the federal granting agencies in Canada (http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/FundsUse-UtilisationSubventions_eng.asp).

-The competition is now open; application deadline is March 15, 2019.
+The Fall 2020 competition is now closed.
+The next competition will open in winter 2021.
 For further information, please contact email@example.com.